Liouville theorems for nonlocal Lane--Emden inequalities with degenerate kernels: Introduction

-When $n > 2s$, the upper bound $q_S = \frac{n}{n-2s}$ in \eqref{eq:q-range} is the natural Serrin-type threshold for the existence of nontrivial supersolutions.
-This restriction is sharp in the sense that Theorem~\ref{thm:main} does not hold for any $q > q_S$.
-Indeed, as the class \eqref{eq:K-assump} includes the fractional Laplacian $\mathcal{L}_K = (-\Delta)^s$, one can explicitly verify that for every $q > q_S$, the function
+When $n > 2s$, the exponent $q_S = \frac{n}{n-2s}$ in \eqref{eq:q-range} is the natural Serrin-type threshold for the existence of nontrivial supersolutions, and Theorem~\ref{thm:main} fails for every $q>q_S$.
+Indeed, as the class \eqref{eq:K-assump} contains the fractional Laplacian $\mathcal{L}_K = (-\Delta)^s$, this follows from the fact that for every $q > q_S$, the function